2024 Review of Takumi Tei at Epcot: One of Disney’s Best Restaurants!

 How to Book Reservations at The Chef’s Table

-The Chef’s Table experience can only be booked by calling (407) 827-8504 or by emailing takumitei@mitsukoshi-orlando.com
+The Water Room experience (which seats up to 8 guests) can only be booked by calling (407) 827-8504 or by emailing TakumiTei@mitsukoshi-orlando.com

 What About the Cancellation Policy or Changes to Your Reservation at The Chef’s Table?

-You can modify or cancel your reservation at least 72 hours prior.
-If you cancel with less than 72 hours in advance, you will have to pay a $100.00 charge per person in your party.
+You can modify or cancel your reservation at least 48 hours prior.
+If you cancel with less than 48 hours in advance, you will have to pay a $100.00 charge per person in your party.

-Takumi Tei at Epcot Review
+My Full Review of Takumi Tei at Epcot

 Ever since I heard that Takumi Tei was coming to Epcot, I was excited to experience this new Japanese restaurant since it’s my favorite type of food.